Websites New Rules During Coronavirus Outbreak

 The new law which was gazetted 26 March 2020 came into effect 15 days after the SA government registered the new coronavirus website.
 Prior to the government enforcing the new law there website was nowhere to be found in Google search results.

-Days after forcing backlinks from all SA websites to ‘sacoronavirus’ there website skyrocketed and hit the front page for all coronavirus related queries (PageRank pushing links is a quick form of manipulating Googles search results!)
+Days after forcing backlinks from all SA websites to ‘sacoronavirus’ there website skyrocketed and hit the front page for all coronavirus related queries.

 Nonetheless – the government neglected to mentioned anything about the rel=”nofollow” attribute, and most webmasters are unfamiliar with the attribute.

-2) You can simply add the rel=”nofollow” attribute to the government link, especially if the link appears in the footer of all pages and pushes PageRank.
+2) Or, you can simply add the rel=”nofollow” attribute to the government link if the link appears in the header, sidebar or footer of all pages.

 Or navigate to the page itself and click edit.
-Then view the editor via the text version and add the rel=”nofollow” attribute (second example code above)
+Then view the editor via the text version and add the rel=”nofollow” attribute to the link.

-If you are unsure, simply delete the government link, or contact me for assistance.
+If you are unsure contact me for assistance.